deep-research/victorslibrary-gridsome/content/band/reenchantment.md

 44. <g-link to="/song/the-ceremony-of-forgiveness">The Ceremony of Forgiveness</g-link>
 45. <g-link to="/song/the-curse-of-the-gothic-rainberries-at-deaths-door">The Curse of the Gothic Rainberries at Death’s Door</g-link>
 46. <g-link to="/song/the-disco-king">The Disco King</g-link>
+47. <g-link to="/song/the-exploratory-committee-on-plant-based-liberation">The Exploratory Committee on Plant-based Liberation</g-link>